csandman/yup-phone-lite/README.md

 This package is a fork of [yup-phone](https://github.com/abhisekp/yup-phone) made by [abhisekp](https://github.com/abhisekp).
 It replaces [**google-libphonenumber**](https://www.npmjs.com/package/google-libphonenumber) with the much smaller port [**libphonenumber-js**](https://www.npmjs.com/package/libphonenumber-js) with the intention of drastically reducing the bundle size.

 One difference between this and the original package is that there is no `strict` option for checking a phone number's country, it will always validate against the country code you pass in (or `US` by default).
-The only other difference is that a few phone numbers will slip through the cracks and give false positives.
+This is because there is no "lenient" option for `libphonenumber-js` like there is with `google-libphonenumber`.
+The only other difference is that a few phone numbers will slip through the cracks and give false positives (at least according to the tests written for the original package).
 If either of those is an issue for you, go ahead and use the original package!

 [![yup-phone minzipped size](https://badgen.net/bundlephobia/minzip/yup-phone?label=yup-phone "yup-phone bundlephobia")](https://bundlephobia.com/result?p=yup-phone)
 [![yup-phone-lite minzipped size](https://badgen.net/bundlephobia/minzip/yup-phone-lite?label=yup-phone-lite "yup-phone-lite bundlephobia")](https://bundlephobia.com/result?p=yup-phone-lite)